erickmerchant/handcraft/README.md

 # Handcraft

-A tiny front-end framework using a fluent interface for constructing UI.
-It also has shallow reactivity.
+A tiny front-end framework for constructing declarative/reactive UI.
 Install from NPM or get it from a CDN like [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/handcraft@latest/prelude/all.js) and add it to your import map.

 ---